chenyxuan/acmdb20-517030910397/Lab 1-SimpleDB/README.md

 $ ant systemtest
 ```

-<p>If any of these commands fail, we`ll be unhappy, and, therefore, so will your grade.
+<p>If any of these commands fail, we'll be unhappy, and, therefore, so will your grade.
 We've had a lot of fun designing this assignment, and we hope you enjoy hacking on it!